 More than 40 hours a week in non-school weeks

-The employment of a 14- or 15-year-old minor requires the prior approval of the Assistant Vice President for Human Resources.
+The employment of a 14- or 15-year-old minor requires the prior approval of the Associate Vice President for Human Resources.

 (3) A 16- or 17-year-old minor may be employed during school hours for any number of hours and during any period of time except in occupations that have been declared hazardous by the Secretary of Labor.
 Contact Human Resources for information concerning these occupations.

 e.
 Assignment of Home Departments – Employees are assigned to a “home department.”
 The home department is the department first submitting an ePAF appointing the individual.
 The home department is responsible for the coordination of that employee's employment if the employee is employed by an additional department.
 The home department may be changed by submitting an ePAF through appropriate administrative channels to Human Resources.